DeepanshuSarawagi/AWS/10-VPC/CloudFront.md

 - Proxy methods PUT/POST/PATCH/OPTIONS/DELETE go directly to the origin
 - CloudFront works from edge locations and doesn't belong to a VPC.

-CloudFront Origins:
+## CloudFront Origins:
-- S3 buckets
+- **S3 buckets**
+  - For distributing files
+  - Can provide enhanced security with **_Origin Access Control._**
+  - OAC is now replaced with newer version called **_Origin Access Identity._**
+  - Can be used as an ingress; to upload files to S3.
-- HTTP Endpoints such as:
+- **HTTP Endpoints such as:**
   - Ec2 Instance (Must be public, Allow public IP of Edge Locations in Security Group)
   - Application Load Balancer (Must be a public/external, Allow public IP of Edge Locations in Security Group, EC2 instances must allow ALB source in its security group and can be in private subnet)
   - Custom HTTP Endpoints
+  - API Gateway.
+    - For more control use API Gateway Edge.
-  - S3 Website
+- **S3 Website:**
+  - This can be achieved by enabling static website hosting on S3 bucket.
+- **MediaStore Container and MediaPackage Endpoint:**
+  - To deliver Video On Demand or for Live-streaming video using AWS Media Services.

-CloudFront Geo Restriction:
+## CloudFront Geo Restriction:
 - Can whitelist or blacklist users based on their origin country IP address.
+- The country is determined by 3rd party Geo-IP database.
+- **Use case:** Copyright laws to control access to content.
+- Note:
+: The geo header `CloudFront-Viewer-Country` is in Lambda@Edge.

-CloudFront vs S3 CRR:
+## CloudFront vs S3 CRR:

-CloudFront:
+### CloudFront:
   - Global Edge Network
-  - Great for static content
+  - Great for static content that must be available everywhere
   - TTL maybe for a day

-SR CRR:
+### SR CRR:
   - Must be setup for each region you want replication to happen
   - Files are updated in near real time
+  - Read only
   - Great for static/dynamic content that needs to be available at fewer region

-CloudFront Signed URLs:
+### CloudFront Signed URLs:
-- Use case: You want to share paid shared content to premium users around the world
+- **Use case:** You want to share paid shared content to premium users around the world
 - We can use CloudFront Signed URLs or Signed Cookies to access the private content with policies.
   - Includes URL expiration
   - Trusted Signers (Which AWS accounts can create Signed URLs)